West Marin Mosquito Council (WMCC)

 West marin mosquito council

-In 2004, West Marin was annexed into the Marin Sonoma Mosquito & Vector Control District.
+In 2004, West Marin was annexed into the Marin Sonoma Mosquito & Vector Control District (MSMVCD).
 Vector Control Districts have very broad power to abate vectors (CA Health and Safety Code Division 3, Section 2040-2055 and Division 3, Section 2060-2067).
-The residents of West Marin reacted to the proposed use of toxic chemicals being introduced to the environment to abate mosquitoes.

-Residents of greater West Marin supported this approach and the original advisory committee expanded in 2006 and became the West Marin Mosquito Control Coordinating Council (WMMCCC).
+Residents of greater West Marin supported this approach, and the original advisory committee expanded in 2006 and became the West Marin Mosquito Control Coordinating Council (WMMCCC, or simply West Marin Mosquito Council).
 The expanded council consists of 18 representatives from West Marin unincorporated villages, special districts, state and national parks, and organic and environmental organizations.

-The introduction of toxic pesticides and herbicides into the environment threatens aquatic and terrestrial wildlife, human health, our local economy, organic farms and gardens.
+The introduction of toxic pesticides and herbicides into the environment threatens aquatic and terrestrial wildlife, human health, our local economy, organic farms, and gardens.
 The West Marin Mosquito Council Agreement ensures the precautionary principle is in effect by limiting the introduction of toxic pesticides and herbicides into our environment.
-The agreement is a model for other communities in Marin County and beyond.
+This agreement is a model for other communities in Marin County and beyond.

 The original agreement was updated and renewed in 2007 and in 2009 was extended for a period of five years (2014).
-The agreement expires in June 2016 and is currently being negotiated by representatives of the West Marin Mosquito Council and the Marin Sonoma Mosquito and Vector Control District.
+The agreement has been continually updated and signed every five years.
+In May 2025, WMCC signed a new five-year agreement that protects West Marin.

 Tomales Bay Watershed includes the San Geronimo Valley, which is currently not included in the WMMC and MSMVCD agreement to limit the use of pesticides.